srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

     --temp-dir [dir_path]

 The `--verbose` argument is set to `false` by default.
 If set to `true`, detailed information about the processing steps will be printed to standard out.
 This flag is typically used for debugging purposes.

+The `--seed` argument allows the user to specify a random seed for assigning samples to training and test set(s).
+This value is `1` by default.

 The `--ohe` argument is set to `true` by default.
 If set to `true`, any categorical variable in the data will be [one-hot encoded](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science).